The Role of Nutrition in Dentistry

 Making the Right Dietary Choices for Your Teeth

 Diet plays a crucial role in oral health.
-Consuming the right nutrients can help maintain strong teeth and healthy gums.
+Consuming the proper nutrients can help maintain strong teeth and healthy gums.

 Here are some dietary recommendations for optimal dental health: